joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-12-08-fiddler-apollonian-dartboard.md

 Since each circle is its own Apollonian gasket, and we land at random inside them, we are sampling the inside of each sub-gaskets uniformly.

 We can use this fact to calculate the expected multiplier.
-Let's call $\gamma A$ the expected points resulting from landing inside a circle of area $A.$ starting from the unit circle, we have
+Let's call $\gamma A$ the expected points resulting from landing inside a circle of area $A.$ Starting from the unit circle, we have

 $$ \gamma \pi = \pi + \gamma \langle A\rangle, $$